cryptoyang/astral-android/ui/README.md

 ## Goals

 * Writing application UI should be optional in any stage of development.
-This gives a great ability for delivering solution without waisting time on solving repeatable UI problems.
+This gives a great ability for delivering solution without wasting time on solving repeatable UI problems.
 * Application UI can be automatically generated from single source of truth API definition.
 * User has a full freedom of choose how to render the data provided by service.